Austin Business Journal seeks tech reporter

 The ideal candidate will blend traditional journalism skills — source building, sharp news judgment, interviewing prowess and scoop-driven reporting – with online and social media know-how.
 Reporters in our newsroom don’t just turn in copy.
 They include videos, slideshows and other multimedia components that advance the story and further engage our audience.
 They break hard news that sometimes sources don’t want brought to light, but they don’t burn bridges.

 – Report and write short-form and long-form stories for the website and weekly print edition. – Own the beat, dictating day-to-day coverage and thriving on digging out source-driven exclusives. – Relentlessly develop sources and manage relationships with high-level executives and other community leaders. – Scoop competitors on every story of any significance, not only telling them what happened, but why and how.

 Minimum of three years of journalism experience.
 Track record of building, maintaining and engaging a high-level audience in person, in print and online; social media mavens held in high regard.

-Send clips, a resume and a letter explaining how you’d cover the beat to editor Colin Pope at email@example.com.
+To apply, send clips, a resume and a cover letter to editor Colin Pope at firstname.lastname@example.org.